 In terms of design, it is a fairly ridged MDF frame, covered in an acoustically transparent fabric, available in off-white, grey and black.
 There are narrow wooden trims running vertically on each side, and these are available in natural oak, black oak, and dark cherry.
 The whole frame is supported by two powder coated, metal, L-shape feet.
 Each of these features a metal ‘ring’ towards the back, which can be dropped down to change the angle of the speaker – very simple and effective but a little fiddly.

 Speaker binding posts are placed quite close to the floor on the back of each speaker and are a little different to binding posts used on most loudspeakers.
 Each features a hex driven bolt that can be used to tighten either banana plug or a bare wire within the binding post.
-This terminal also features a tweeter attenuator posts underneath the binding posts.
-Magnepan LRS come with two sets of resistors (1Ω and 2Ω), which could be placed in these posts to reduce the treble output by up to 4dB.
-There is also a replaceable 3A fuse to protect the speakers from being overdriven and they come with a pair of spare fuses, just in case.
+This terminal also features tweeter attenuator posts underneath the binding posts.
+Magnepan LRS come with two sets of resistors (1Ω and 2Ω), which can be placed in these posts to reduce the treble output by up to 4dB.
+There is also a replaceable 3A fuse to protect the speakers from being overdriven and Magnepans come with a pair of spare fuses, just in case.